-Effective dates for financial periods beginning on or after Amendments to References to Framework in MFRS Standard 1 January 2020 Amendments to MFRS 3 Definition of a Business 1 January 2020 Amendments to MFRS 101 Definition of Material 1 January 2020 MFRS 17 Insurance Contracts 1 January 2021 Amendments to MFRS 10 and MFRS 128 Sale of Contribution of Assets between an Investor and its Associate or Joint Venture Deferred until further notice
+Effective dates for financial periods beginning on or after Amendments to References to th e Conceptual Framework in MFRS Standards 1 January 2020 Amendments to MFRS 3 Definition of a Business 1 January 2020 Amendments to MFRS 9, MFRS 139 and MFRS 7 Interest Rate Benchmark Reform 1 January 2020 Amendments to MFRS 101 and MFRS 108 Definition of Material 1 January 2020 MFRS 17 Insurance Contracts 1 January 2021 Amendments to MFRS 101 Classification of Liabilities as Current or Non-current 1 January 2022 Amendments to MFRS 10 and MFRS 128 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Deferred until further notice

-The Group and the Company intend to adopt the above MFRSs when they become effective.
+The Group and the Company intend to adopt the above new MFRSs and amendments to MFRSs when they become effective.

-The initial application of the above-mentioned MFRSs are not expected to have any significant impacts on the financial statements of the Group and of the Company except as mentioned below:
+The initial application of the above-mentioned new MFRSs and amendments to MFRSs are not expected to have any significant impacts on the financial statements of the Group and of the Company.